GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

   </figcaption>
 </figure>

-`autocomplete="one-time-code"` improves user experience, but there's more you can do by [ensuring that the SMS message complies with the origin-bound message format](#format).
+`autocomplete="one-time-code"` improves the user experience, but there's more you can do by [ensuring that the SMS message complies with the origin-bound message format](#format).